wlanut/walnuthomelab-web/content/posts/april2021.md

 ## Migration

 My migration journey began with a plan of sorts to migrate my existing infrastructure from a Hyper-V machine to an ESXi machine.
-Here are the steps I typed out verbatim from an r/Homelab Discord server post I made:
+Here are the steps I planned out verbatim from an r/Homelab Discord server post I made:

 1. Backup all VMs and media to 4tb WD My Book
 2. Hypervisor install - Going from Hyper-V server to VMware, will install VMware on an SD card to boot from, create datastore for VMs on a 1tb NVMe drive